ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

    ![SQL Query console](images/solution31/sql_query_console.png)
 3. Click on the **Details** tab to see the actual SQL statement that was submitted to {{site.data.keyword.sqlquery_short}} for the stream landing.

    It is a SELECT statement from your {{site.data.keyword.messagehub}} instance and topic (identified via the unique CRN) and the selected data is emitted (EMIT) to your {{site.data.keyword.cos_short}} bucket AS PARQUET format.
-The operation is executed (EXECUTE) with the service ID's API key that is stored in the Key Protect instance.
+The operation is executed (EXECUTE) with the service ID's API key that is stored in the {{site.data.keyword.keymanagementserviceshort}} instance.
    {:tip}

 4. Click on the link in the `Result location` field, which opens the {{site.data.keyword.cos_short}} UI with a filter set to the objects that are being written by that job.